ldodson911/100-days-of-code/log.md

 ### Day 14: July 19, 2017

 **Today's Progress** Still working on responsive web developement, creating a new sample site from scratch from psd files.

+### Day 15: December 29, 2017

+**Today's Progress** Back in the saddle after a busy graduate schedule.
+Completed Day 1 of 30 Days 30 Sites.

+### Day 16: December 30, 3017

+**Today's Progress** Day 2 of 30 Days 30 Sites.
+Created a single-page website for a sample wedding invitation site using parallax feature to scroll site content over a background image.
+HTML & CSS.